 The sacrificial lamb would be Davie Van Roth -- Olivehurst-Linda’s 145-pound, rookie, sixteen-year-old Marysville JV pitcher coached by Tom Crowhurst.
 Van Roth was no slouch.
 He had struck out 131 batters in sixty-seven frames, averaging nearly two strikeouts per inning with an 8-1 record.
 His 1-0, no-hit, eighteen-strikeout masterpiece on May the twenty-first where he tripled and scored the game’s only run is the greatest performance ever displayed in a Marysville Indian uniform.
 Two days later, he got called up to the varsity and promptly registered a 3-2 win over the Thunderbirds of Las Plumas.

 Nolan was pitching one of his typical games, on his way to nineteen strikeouts, while Van Roth needed a nifty double play by shortstop Salvador “Sally” Balderrama in the first inning to get out of a jam.
 He was in trouble again in the second when Oroville’s Don Anderson led off with a double, but Van Roth countered by striking out the side to end the inning.
 Three errors in the third inning again put the lanky Yuba-Sutter right-hander in a hole, but he climbed his way out with another strikeout and got cleanup hitter Don Blake to pop up for the third out.
-Van Roth was tough when need be while Nolan was cruising along with a no-hitter.
+The young rook was tough when need be while Nolan was cruising along with a no-hitter.
 Then ... in the fourth, Nolan made two mistakes.
 He walked number two hitter Keith Shaw and when Wright’s high fly ball to deep right field sailed into the darknes, Shaw scored as the ball dropped for a double.
 The hometown crowd went silent.
 There would be no more Oroville threats as Van Roth toughened and got better as the game went on.
-The final rock was slung and the mighty behemoth fell.
+A final rock was slung and the mighty behemoth fell.
 Van Roth stood atop the hill with a mysterious glaze clouding his vision.
 He had no idea what this childhood glory would lead to next.